hossainarif37/techConnect-community-client/README.md

 # TechConnect - Tech Community Platform

-TechConnect is a social platform designed to address the tech community's need for organized, accessible information and professional networking.
-It facilitates knowledge sharing, professional connections, and community engagement within various tech domains.
+TechConnect is a social platform designed to solve the tech community’s need for organized, accessible information and professional networking.
+By categorizing posts (e.g., Web Development, Freelancing) users can easily find relevant content, engage with others, and access resources that support their career growth.

 This project showcases my expertise in **full-stack web development** and includes core functionalities such as content categorization, community interactions, secure authentication, and an admin dashboard.